ntrrg/ntos/README.md

 **NtOS** is a Debian live system with encrypted persistence by default.
-It is attached at the Debian testing release cycle, so there are no version numbers nor release names, just weekly builds.
+It is attached at the Debian testing release cycle, so there are no version numbers nor release names, just (hopefully) weekly builds.

 See <https://nt.web.ve/en/projects/ntos>.